Belfry And Market Hall Or Belfort And Market Hallen5109 Votes Currently Open

 Visitors will be faced with a tremendous climb up 366 tapering stairs which wind up the bell tower.
 Those who are able to make the climb will be treated to stunning panoramic views of the city that stretch for miles and miles.
 At the second floor is the treasury, in which lie seals and charters protected by wrought iron grills.
 The Market Hall is now used as an exhibition centre managed by local art dealers.
 This beautiful historical monument is a must see for those travelling to the city.

-Belfry And Market Hall Or Belfort And Market Hallen Information
+Belfry And Market Hall Or Belfort And Market Hallen Travel Tips

 - Last ticket sold till 4:15 pm.